watchmaker-genomics/taps-foundry/README.md

 ## `call-methylation.sh`

 This script processes paired-end FASTQ files for TAPS methylation calling.
 It's intended as an example pipeline to help users get started with TAPS methylation analysis.
-Most users will likley pull out specific steps for their own custom pipelines, however it can be run as-is or with minimal modifications.
+Most users will likely pull out specific steps for their own custom pipelines, however it can be run as-is or with minimal modifications.
 See the **Usage** section below for details.

 #### Usage